kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/03-server-side-graphql/04-query-mutation-intro.md

 ## Next - We will interface with the DB
 * So are data will be persistent and not lost after we restart the server
 * And other people on other computers will be able to access that data

+## GIT 13
+1. Check Status
+2. Add to staging
+3. Commit with useful commit message
+4. Push Branch to Origin
+5. Create PR on Origin
+6. Code Review on Origin
+7. Merge to master branch on Origin (or reject and don't merge)
+8. Locally check out of feature branch and into master branch
+9. Fetch locally
+10. Git Diff to see changes
+11. Pull Locally
+12. Run and test code
+13. Delete local branch